Flu shot: Your best bet for avoiding influenza

 Getting a flu shot will often protect you from coming down with the flu.
 And although the flu shot doesn't always provide total protection, it's worth getting.By Mayo Clinic Staff

-This year's annual flu shot will offer protection against H1N1 flu (swine flu) virus, in addition to two other influenza viruses that are expected to be in circulation this flu season.
-A new vaccine that protects against four strains of the virus will also be available, as will a high-dose flu vaccine for adults age 65 and older, but these may not be available at all medical centers.
+This year's annual flu shot will offer protection against four of the influenza viruses expected to be in circulation this flu season.
+High-dose flu vaccines will be available for adults age 65 and older, but these may not be available at all medical centers.

 When is the flu vaccine available?

-It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after flu season starts.
+It takes up to two weeks to build immunity after a flu shot, but you can benefit from the vaccine even if you don't get it until after the flu season starts.
 It's usually best for people in the United States to get their flu vaccine in September and October, and aim to get it by the end of October.
 However, you can still protect yourself against late flu outbreaks if you get the vaccine in February or later.

 Why do I need to get vaccinated every year?

 Because flu viruses evolve so quickly, last year's vaccine may not protect you from this year's viruses.
 New flu vaccines are released every year to keep up with rapidly adapting flu viruses.

 When you get vaccinated, your immune system produces antibodies to protect you from the viruses included in the vaccine.
 But antibody levels may decline over time — another reason to get a flu shot every year.

 The CDC recommends annual influenza vaccinations for everyone age 6 months or older.
 Vaccination is especially important for people at high risk of influenza complications, including:

 Children between 6 months and 8 years may need two doses of the flu vaccine, given at least four weeks apart, the first time they are given a flu vaccine.
 After that, they can receive single annual doses of the flu vaccine.
 A 2017 study showed that the vaccine significantly reduces a child's risk of dying of the flu.
 Check with your child's doctor.